biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-to-use.md

 ### Parametric (iterative 2D) fitting

 The parametric method models the diffuse background as an explicit 2D function — an equatorial-streak component plus a general background component — and subtracts it, rather than estimating it numerically.
 Expand the **Parametric Background Fitting** panel and open the **Iterative 2D Background Fitting Dialog**.
-Use it when the the background should be removed on the whole pattern or when a smooth analytic background is preferable.
+Use it when the background should be removed from the whole pattern or when a smooth analytic background is preferable.
 It can be **combined** with a non-parametric method: after applying a parametric fit, enable **Subtract fitted before non-parametric** so a non-parametric method runs on top of the fitted residual.
 See [Background Fitting](Quadrant-Folding--Background-Fitting.md) for the full model and settings reference.

 ## Step 8 — Process the folder or batch and collect output files